maanuw/Fundamentals-of-Data-Science/Conceptual-Design-Deliverable-1/README.md

 ## Conceptual model:
 ![updated-model](../img/model.png)

-## Dimensions and diemensional attributes:
+## Dimensions and dimensional attributes:
 ### Publisher Dimension:
 Publishers database is a list of all the video game publishers on Steam.
 | Name                 | Type     | Description                                        |